webbingbrasil/filament-copyactions/README.md

     ->searchable();
 ```

-You can use this form action in any filament field, the action will copy the field value to clipboard by default, but you can customize the value with the `copyable` method
+You can use this form action in any filament field, the action will copy the field value to the clipboard by default, but you can customize the value with the `copyable` method.

 ```php